 What does Gwyneth mean?

 Gwyneth has 24 variants: Cheryth, Gweneth, Gwenetta, Gwenette, Gwenisha, Gwenita, Gwenith, Gwenness, Gwenneth, Gwennetta, Gwenyth, Gwineth, Gwinneth, Gwinyth, Gwyn, Gwynedd, Gwynith, Gwynna, Gwynne, Gwynneth, Winnie▼, Winny, Wynne and Wynnie.

 Gwyneth is a somewhat prominent first name for females (#3722 out of 4276, Top 87%) but an uncommon surname for both adults and children.
 (2000 U.S. Census)

 Presented below is the birth name popularity of Gwyneth for girls.
 Gwyneth entered the list in 2004 and reached its peak rank of #889 in the U.S. in the year 2013, but is not ranked currently.
 (Top 1000 Birth Names Records, 2014)

 The only other prominent varying form of Gwyneth is Winnie.
-These girl names reached the top of their popularity during the years 1890-1899 (usage of 0.4085%) and are now significantly less widespread, with the form Winnie becoming less trendy.
+These relations of Gwyneth were favored during the years 1890-1899 (average #591) and are now less conventional.
 Below is a graphed comparison of the usage of the girl name Gwyneth and associated names.
 (Top 1000 Birth Names Records, 2014)